A link at infinity for minimal surfaces in $\mathbb{R}^4$: Abstract

 \section{Abstract}

-We look at complete minimal surfaces of finite total curvature in $\mathbb{R}^4$.
-Similarly to the case of complex curves in $\mathbb{C}^2$ we introduce their {\it link at infinity}; we derive the {\it writhe number at infinity} which gives a formula for the total normal curvature of the surface.
-The knowledge of the link at infinity can sometimes help us determine if a surface has self-intersection and we illustrate this idea by looking at genus zero surfaces of small total curvature.
+We look at complete embedded/immersed minimal surfaces of finite total curvature in $\mathbb{R}^4$.
+Similarly to the case of complex curves in $\mathbb{C}^2$ we introduce their link at infinity and we define a writhe number at infinity which gives us a formula for the total normal curvature of the surface.
+The knowledge of the link at infinity can sometimes help us determine if a surface has self-intersection and we illustrate this idea by looking surfaces of small total curvature.
+In particular we classify embedded minimal surfaces of total curvature $-4\pi$.